tinode/chat/docs/API.md

 }
 ```

-The `ctrl.params.url` contains the location of the uploaded file relative to the main server.
+The `ctrl.params.url` contains the location of the uploaded file relative to the *download* endpoint `/v0/file/s/` at the current HTTP server.

 Once the `url` is received, either immediately or after following the redirect, the client can use the `url` to send a `{pub}` message with the uploaded file as an attachment.
 The `url` should be used to produce a [Drafty](./drafty.md)-formatted `pub.content` field and also should be referenced in the `pub.head.attachments`: